Ezhkin-Kot/dotfiles/README.md

 The script will:
 - Install Homebrew if it’s not already installed
-- Install Ghostty and iTerm2 terminal emulators
+- Install Ghostty terminal emulator
 - Install useful CLI tools and plugins
 - Set up oh-my-zsh, powerlevel10k, and custom configurations
 - Configure git global environments from user's data
 - Install original and Nerd JetBrains Mono fonts

-### 3. Set up fonts

-Set up JetBrains Mono Nerd font in iTerm preferences.

 ### 4. Restart your ZSH